Compression, Saturation and Distortion

 DISTORTION

 If you keep increasing the level, you'll keep increasing harmonic distortion, and eventually your ear will recognize things as sounding distorted.
 There isn't some spot where audio engineers agree: "Oh, that's gone from saturation to distortion".
 A classical engineer will hear ANY compression and saturation and call it distortion, whereas someone using saturator plug-ins might be drawing lines here or there.
-Someone like me, an old school analog engineer, will probably just record stuff and get it to where they think it should be and not give a squirrel's ass about what it's called.
+Someone like me, an old-school analog engineer, will probably just record stuff and get it to where they think it should be and not give a squirrel's ass about what it's called.

 In other words, the words are arbitrary.
 What's happening is this: as you turn things up, you reduce the dynamic range and add upper harmonics.
 That's what it all is.